yasirkula/UnityNativeShare/README.md

 ```

 ## Known Limitations
-- Gif files are shared as static images on iOS
+- Gif files are shared as static images on iOS (to learn more, please see this issue: https://github.com/yasirkula/UnityNativeShare/issues/22)